gabriel-uzquiano/gabriel-uzquiano.github.io/problems.md

    Please justify your answers.&nbsp;&nbsp;

-2. Justify each of the claims given below:
+2. Justify each of the claims given below:&nbsp;

    1. A relation $$R$$ is symmetric and transitive on a set $$A$$ if, and only if, $$R$$ is euclidean on $$A$$.
    2. If a relation $$R$$ is both reflexive and euclidean on a set $$A$$, then $$R$$ is symmetric on $$A$$.